washingtonyachtclub/documents/WYC_Policies.md

 Members below Novice rating must wear flotation at all times while sailing aboard dinghies.

 ### Sailboards
-All sailors of Sailboards must wear a Coast Guard approved life vest at all times.
+All sailors of sailboards must wear a Coast Guard approved life vest at all times.

 ## Damage to Club boats